YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Many medical supplies, devices, technology costs, imported products, hotel contracts, and travel related services are affected by foreign currency or by replacement costs.
 Staff wages also have to rise when daily life becomes more expensive in Istanbul.

 The exchange rate alone does not decide the patient price.
-A serious clinic cannot safely lower medical standards just because a foreign patient expects the old exchange advantage to continue forever.
+A clinic that protects medical standards cannot safely lower those standards just because a foreign patient expects the old exchange advantage to continue forever.

 A clinic may receive payment in a foreign currency, but it still operates in a local economy where many costs are rising.
 Rent, salaries, energy, taxes, hotel support, transfers, sterilization, medical consumables, repair, software, and professional services all affect the final price.